— Marjorie (Carye's Mom), 1979

 Collect trash as art or make art from trashFree material, less landfillEvery place has slightly different trash.
 When trash-nabbing you might find some treasure or other litter that speaks to you and could be a cool collection or material for an art project.
 The possibilities are endless.
 I've both collected trash to turn into art as well as photographed trash (and then thrown it away).
 Follow other artists who use trash as a muse and find ways to share your art with the message and awareness about choices we have to make less trash and make more things that last or can be reused.

-Find more about my Trashy art shows and projects under number 6 on the Community CV page.
+Find more about my Trashy art shows and projects under number 6 on the Community Work/Project page.